NicoCaAnd/test_osquery/README.md

 # Description and Objective
-Osquery is an very interesting tools that collects data from different types of system.
+Osquery is an very interesting tool that collects data from different types of system.
 Android is not officialy supported yet by the Osquery project.
 I made some changes in the compilation toolchain in order to build a binary that will run above the Android Java layer, at the system level.
 You read this my Blueprint post for more explanations : https://github.com/osquery/osquery/issues/7144